FraFerrazzi/exprob_assignment2/README.md

 ## Introduction

-This repository contains ROS-based software architecture that simulates a robot used for surveillance purposes.
+This repository contains ROS-based software architecture that simulates a robot used for surveillance purposes. \
 The robot is placed inside a given indoor environment. \
-First of all, the robot needs to understand its sorroundings by retrieving informations from aruco markers placed in the initial room.
-These informations contain the names of the rooms, their coordinates in the environment and their connections with other rooms. \
+First of all, the robot needs to understand its surroundings by retrieving information from aruco markers placed in the initial room.
+The information contains the names of the rooms, their coordinates in the environment, and their connections with other locations. \
-Once all markers have been detected, the robot's objective is to go around the map, simulating a surveillance task when it gets inside a new location.
-The robot moves autonomusly in the environment until te battery state becomes low.
+Once all markers have been detected, the robot's objective is to go around the map, simulating a surveillance task when it gets inside a new location. \
+The robot moves autonomously in the environment until the battery state becomes low.
 When the battery is low, the robot goes to the charging location and, once the battery is full, goes back to the surveillance behavior. \
 The program interacts with an ontology to retrieve essential information to achieve the desired behavior. \
 A short video shows the execution of the software architecture:

-In the main terminal, it is visible the execution and the screen output of the `MoveBase` and `Gmapping` algoriths.
-On the top right, the `state_machine.py` node implements the Final State Machine and shows every transition from one state to another to achieve the desired behavior of the program.
+In the main terminal, it is visible the execution and the screen output of the MoveBase and Gmapping algorithms. \
+On the top right, the state_machine.py node implements the Final State Machine and shows every transition from one state to another to achieve the desired behavior of the program.
 The choice was to keep the User Interface not too complex and with few outputs for each state.
 This was done to avoid too much information on the screen that could confuse the reader.
-In general, at each step is shown: the current state that is being executed, the most important things that the state does, and the transition to the next state. \
+In general, the following steps are shown: the current state that is being executed, the most important actions regarding the state, and the transition to the next state. \
-On the right, other three xterm windows appear once the program is launched.
-The window at the top is the `aruco_detection.cpp` which shows when an aruco marker is detected and every information related to it.
-The one in the middle represents the `move_cam.cpp` node and shows the motion of the arm placed on the robot.
-As soon as every marker gets detected, these two nodes are shutdown.
-The one at the bottom is the `robot_battery_state.py` and is responsible for generating the `battery_low` signal.
+On the right, the other three xterm windows appear once the program is launched. \
+The window at the top is the aruco_detection.cpp which shows when an aruco marker is detected and every information related to it. \
+The one in the middle represents the move_cam.cpp node and shows the motion of the arm placed on the robot. \
+As soon as every marker gets detected, these two nodes are shut down. \
+The one at the bottom is the robot_battery_state.py and is responsible for generating the battery_low signal.
 It manages also the charging action of the robot when the battery is low. \
-This video reports the execution of the program when the `surveillance2_random.launch` is used. \
+This video reports the execution of the program when the surveillance2_random.launch is used. \
-The only difference concerning the `surveillance2_manual.launch` is that the GUI of the `robot_battery_state` node is different compared to the `surveillance2_random.launch`, and the `battery_low` signal is randomly generated using the latter mentioned launch file.
+The only difference concerning the surveillance2_manual.launch is that the GUI of the robot_battery_state node is different compared to the surveillance2_random.launch, and the battery_low signal is randomly generated using the latter mentioned launch

 ## How to run